rsdoiel/antenna/archives/2025/planet_2025.23.md

 ## The battle to quiet the sea: Can the shipping industry turn down the volume?

-date: 2025-06-10, from: United Nations, Climate Change
+date: 2025-06-10, from: United Nations, Economic Development

 The ocean has never been silent – waves crashing, seabirds calling, whales singing across vast distances.
 But in recent decades, a new kind of noise has taken hold: the relentless hum of ships.
 For many marine species, this growing wall of sound is more than a nuisance – it’s a threat to their survival.